 You can only pull off such a trick a few times before it wears.
 The Genshiken‘s Hato was an over-wound ball of contradictions who was on the edge of bat-shit crazy from their internal contradictions before he and she made peace with some of themselves.
 Even then, when sewed into her fujoshi costume, her behaviour, her “presentation” was severely constrained.
 Demure or full-bore BL goggles.
 Now, in her ero-mangaka incarnation she is only goggles, except when she cranks up the “independent professional woman on the prowl” act.
 Her new character is markedly thinner despite her v2.0 presentation.
 Has !Hato the trans-fujoshi ero-mangaka ever told her lover and manager about “The Stands”?
 Do they still, occasionally appear to her in all their simple-minded, compulsive splendor?

 Likewise, supporting characters have also become as willow-wisps who threaten to melt into air. !Ohno has become a bovine caricature of motherhood, Sue a boob-grabbing fangirl monster and vassal to her ever-offstage liege.

-An expansion of Spotted Flower‘s page count allows the mangaka to address this problem and Kio-sensei has loaded on the plot complications in anticipation, even as he will have to rely on his most complex creation to fully exploit them.
+An expansion of Spotted Flower‘s page count allows the mangaka to address this problem, Kio-sensei has loaded on the plot complications in anticipation; even as he will have to rely on his most complex creation to fully exploit them.
 So far the only glimpses we have been given of !Hato’s contradictions in their V2.0 form have degenerated into, as one senior blogger pointed out, a burlesque routine from Monty Python’s Life of Brian.
 “Where is the foetus going to gestate?
 You going to keep it in a box?“.
 No!
 BL could not make everything happen, even as finally having sex with your sempai will not resolve the howling contradictions within !Hato’s souls.